 Most clients I meet in Minneapolis don’t want cheese poses, and would love only candid shot.

-Photographers have technic to make images look natural, candid.
-There are multiple trick to generate genuine emotion and catch couples personalities.
+Photographers have technical to make images look natural, candid.
+There are multiple tricks to generate genuine emotion and catch couples’ personalities.

-But as far as you are aware that a professional is taking photos of you, the result won’t be 100% candid.
+But, given you know that a professional is taking photos of you, the result won’t be 100% candid.

 One person cannot capture photography and videography at the same time